 When I say encourage–I mean just that–provide time to read, have interesting books around, give them time to be bored, and have them see ME reading more than usual.
 I am NOT, nor even have been an advocate of bribery of any sort when it comes to reading.
 Alfie Kohn(his book is a must read) sites numerous studies that reveal that rewards actually turn kids off and make them do inferior work.
 I want my kids to read because they enjoy reading, not because they are hoping to get a prize.

-So, wanna see what I’ll be doing this summer???
+Want to see what I’ll be doing this summer?